like-engels/hlskit-rs/README.md

 ---

+## HlsKit 0.3.0 Released!!!
+HlsKit received an overhaul of new features and improvements.
+Also a new wiki is available at [HlsKit HandBook](https://github.com/like-engels/hlskit-rs/wiki).

+Check all the new features and improvements and keep HslKit updated.

 ## HlsKit 0.2.0 Released!!!
 HlsKit now supports AES-128 HLS segment encryption by providing a key file and a custom initialization vector (IV).